 Watering.
 Use only room-temperature (or slightly warmer) water.
 You can water from the top or the bottom; sometimes bottom watering is easier because of spreading leaves.
 To water from below, fill a saucer or bowl with one inch of water, and let the plant absorb all of the moisture it can for exactly 30 minutes.
 Then pour off any excess.
 Water often enough to keep the soil moist, but not saturated.

 The weekly shower.
-To remove dust from leaves, and also to deter pests (including aphids and red spider), I shower my plants once a week with room-temperature or slightly warmer.
+To remove dust from leaves, and also to deter pests (including aphids and red spider), I shower my plants once a week with room-temperature or slightly warmer water.
 Afterwards, the plants are kept out of direct sun until their foliage has dried.
 Leaf spotting only occurs when the temperature of the water is colder than the temperature of the leaves.
 You can safely return plants to the fluorescent light garden even when leaves are wet.

 Fertilizing.
 A low-nitrogen, high-phosphorous, soluble plant food is terrific for African violets.
 I fertilize every time I water, using Jack’s Classic 10-30-20 formula.
 Window garden plants receive one 1/4 teaspoon to 1 gallon of warm water.
 I increase this to one 1/2 teaspoon food per gallon of water for the hard-working light garden residents.